-Visual processing plays a major role in how we interpret, organize, and respond to information.
-When the brain struggles to coordinate or interpret visual input efficiently, focus and comprehension can become harder to maintain — particularly for individuals already managing ADHD-related attention variability.
+Visual processing plays a major role in how we interpret and respond to information.
+When the brain struggles to coordinate visual input, focus and understanding become harder to maintain.
+This is especially true for people already managing ADHD-related attention shifts.

-- Visual fatigue, resulting from constant overcompensation While these challenges don’t cause ADHD, they can mimic or intensify its effects.
+These challenges don’t cause ADHD, but they can mimic or intensify its effects.

 Common Eye Conditions Found in Individuals with ADHD